cloud-gov/pages-core/README.md

 Federalist is a unified interface for publishing static government websites.
 It automates common tasks for integrating GitHub, [Prose](https://github.com/prose/prose), and Amazon Web Services to provide a simple way for developers to launch new websites or more easily manage existing ones.

-This project received funding through GSA's Great Pitch, a "pilot program to support the exploration and testing of new, good-for-government product or service ideas that positively impact Citizen Experience, Smarter IT Delivery, Open Government, or Secure Cloud, which can prove their value by end of the fiscal year."

 ## Getting started

 To run the server, you'll need [Node.js](https://nodejs.org/download/) and [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.
 The setup process will automatically install Jekyll and its dependencies based on the `github-pages` gem.